fogine/i3-workscreen/README.rst

-This utility is targeted to users using i3wm on their laptops who frequently jump between multiple (multi-)monitor setups.
+This utility is for users using i3wm on their laptops who frequently jump between multiple (multi-)monitor setups.

 For example single display output when you are on road, triple-monitor setup at work and two-monitor setup at home.